 Dividends are taxed at 20% via WHT.

-For actual recipients established in CEMAC area (Cameroon, Guinea Equatorial, Gabon, Republic of Congo Brazzaville, Central Africa Republic):
+For actual recipients established in the CEMAC area (Cameroon, Central Africa Republic, Equatorial Guinea, Gabon, and Republic of Congo Brazzaville):

-- 10% WHT for parent companies or shareholder (natural person).
+- 10% WHT for parent companies or shareholders (natural persons).

 Subject to international conventions, interest income that benefits a natural person or companies who do not have their real domicile or head office in Chad is subject to a WHT at the rate of 25%.